0day-ci/linux/Documentation/driver-api/dmaengine/provider.rst

   - The device is able to do memory to memory copies

+- - DMA_MEMCPY_SG

+  - The device supports memory to memory scatter-gather transfers.

+  - Even though a plain memcpy can look like a particular case of a scatter-gather transfer, with a single chunk to transfer, it's a distinct transaction type in the mem2mem transfer case.
+This is because some very simple devices might be able to do contiguous single-chunk memory copies, but have no support for more complex SG transfers.

 - DMA_XOR

   - The device is able to perform XOR operations on memory areas